 Mexico has an extensive roster of business associations.
 For some general associations and function-specific associations, here is a selected list, though there are dozens more in specific sectors.
-Please refer to the other sections of this guide for the sector- and issue-specific resources.
+Please refer to the other sections of this guide for sector and issue-specific resources.

 American Chamber of Commerce (Cámara Americana de Comercio or AmCham)